ga4gh/ga4gh-schemas/doc/source/schemas/genotypephenotype.rst

       http://purl.obolibrary.org/obo/HP_0011007
   :type ageOfOnset: null|OntologyTerm
   :field description:
     A textual description of the phenotype.
 This is used to complement the structured phenotype description in the type field.
   :type description: null|string
+  :field ids:
+    ExternalIdentifiers that apply to this PhenotypeInstance
+  :type ids: null|array<ExternalIdentifier>

   An association to a phenotype and related information.
   This record is intended primarily to be used in conjunction with variants, but the record can also be composed with other kinds of entities such as diseases

 .. avro:record:: Evidence